200727-java-ng-usf/notes/nodejs/angular/1-ng-intro.md

 # Setting Up the Development Environment (Our first Angular App)

-1) Install the latest version of Node.js.
-Notes on Node.js [More information](https://github.com/wsingleton/190422-Java-USF/blob/master/Week_5-Angular_DevOps/angular/node-js.md)
+1) Install the latest version of NodeJS

 * Node.js is a runtime environment for executing JS code outside of the browser
     * NG 7 apps require Node.js v8 (and support v10)
     * NG 8 apps require Node.js v10

-2) With Node.js installed, use Node Package Manager (NPM) to install third-party libraries.
+2) With NodeJS installed, use Node Package Manager (NPM) to install third-party libraries.
 In our case we use it to install the Angular Command Line Interface (CLI), using the following command: `npm install -g @angular/cli@7.3.9`

 * Although Angular 8 is out, we will use the latest stable release of Angular 7.